ATYP Qualification: Frequently Asked Questions

 Online registration is easy.
 Follow the steps listed in our step-by-step registration guide.

-• If a student is qualifying via the online SAT, they simply go to the CTD Assessment website and register for the desired date.
-Once they have received their scores, they send a screen shot to the ATYP office.
+• If a student is qualifying via the online ACT/SAT, they simply go to the CTD Assessment website and register for the desired date.
+Their scores will be automatically sent to the ATYP office.
 If the scores are high enough, we will contact the student/family regarding an additional assessment in April.

-• If a student is qualifying via the national in-person ACT in February or April, they simply go to the ACT page and register.
-Enter the ATYP school code of 6007 and your scores will be sent to us.
-If they are high enough, we will contact the student/family regarding an additional assessment in April.
+• If a student is qualifying via the in-person ACT with ATYP in March, they simply register.
+If the scores are high enough, we will contact the student/family regarding an additional assessment in April.

 • If a student is qualifying via the portfolio process, the family goes online to register for the portfolio, which includes the student statement.
 Once the student has registered, ATYP will contact the school for the teacher recommendation(s), NWEA/MAP test scores, and grades.
 Again, following preliminary qualification, we will contact the family regarding additional assessments.